-SOCIAL & PEOPLE TARGET DATA SECTION SOCIAL & PEOPLE INDICATORS UNIT OF MEASURE TRAINING AND DEVELOPMENT (a) Short Term Goal by 2025; - (i) Committed to increase the amount of training hours invested by 10% (baseline date from FY 2019); hour (a) Short Term Goal by 2025; - (ii) Amount of time spent on employee talent development training to enhance knowledge or individual skills. days (a) Short Term Goal by 2025 ; - (iiii) Achieve 95% all employees are trained and educated in their respective work scope. percentage (b) Medium Term Goal by 2035; - (i) Increase the amount of training hours invested by 20% (baseline date from FY 2019); (ii) Amount of time spent on employee talent development training to enhance knowledge or individual skills; (iii) Achieve 100% all employees are trained and educated in their respective work scope. (c) Long Term Goal by 2050; - (i) Increase the amount of training hours invested by 30% (baseline date from FY 2019); (ii) Amount of time spent on employee talent development training to enhance knowledge or individual skills; (iii) Achieve 100% all employees are trained and educated in their respective work scope.
+SECTION INDICATORS UNIT OF MEASURE TRAINING AND DEVELOPMENT (a) Short Term Goal by 2025(i) Committed to increase the amount of training hours invested by 10% (Baseline date from FY 2019); hour (ii) Amount of time spent on employee talent development training to enhance knowledge or individual skills. days (iii) Achieve average time spent on development training of each employee to enhance knowledge or individual skills.
+(Unit: hours per employee) hours per employee (iv) Achieve average time spent on development training of each employee to enhance knowledge or individual skills.
+(Unit: days per employee) days per employee (v) Achieve 95% all employees are trained and educated in their respective work scope. percentage (b) Medium Term Goal by 2035 (i) Increase the amount of training hours invested by 20% (Baseline date from FY 2019); (ii) Amount of time spent on employee talent development training to enhance knowledge or individual skills; (iii) Achieve 100% all employees are trained and educated in their respective work scope. (c) Long Term Goal by 2050 (i) Increase the amount of training hours invested by 30% (Baseline date from FY 2019); (ii) Amount of time spent on employee talent development training to enhance knowledge or individual skills; (iii) Achieve 100% all employees are trained and educated in their respective work scope.